 Let's do a reality check on some topics where we get questions and feedback - what to expect and not to expect when flying in to see the lights!

 The Northern Lights are a natural phenomenon; they cannot be guaranteed.
 There is, however, always a slight chance, even on the worst days.
-Don't worry too much about the Kp, as it has nothing to do with the activity.
+Don't worry too much about the Kp, as it has very little to do with the activity.
 You can see beautiful lights on a Kp 2 and nothing on a Kp 7.
 You can also go out on the clearest of days and end up with "only" stars, or go out on a snowy day and get good gaps with a beautiful show between the clouds.
 Most days, there are chances somewhere, and on some days, the weather makes it impossible to know where to go.
 It's a bit like throwing a dart on a map and hoping for the best.
-In short - the Aurora and the weather can be both very exciting and very frustrating.
+In short - the Aurora and the weather can be both very exciting and very frustrating, and no one knows exactly how it os going to be.

 Cancellations are never optimal, and it´s a situation where "you're damned if you do and damned if you don't" as an operator.
 Guest will give you bad feedback in both situations, either you take away the opportunity of a lifetime, or you are accused of still going out when nothing is seen.
 Let me be clear - no company will cancel for fun, but for a good reason, and believe they do it to save you the money or keep you safe.
 This is sometimes difficult to convey, and we understand that it is hard to accept having spent both time and money to get here.